Embird Embroidery Software

 7. Select "Insert > Celtic Knots Text" menu

 7 - A dialog "Insert Celtic Knots Text" will appear (Picture No. 8).
 Specify the text, choose the font and its properties (bold, italic, underlined, negative, circle negative).
-It is possible to insert the design as monotone, or 2 colors with prescribed color ratio (3 in Picture No. 8).
+It is possible to insert the design as monotone, or 2 colors with a prescribed color ratio (3 in Picture No. 8).
 Modify knots settings (type, distance, width, etc.).
 Try various fill types - there are 80+ available.
-Watch the estimated size of pattern being inserted (2 in Picture No. 8).
-It is possible to apply Decoration element and Transformation ("Scale", "Fish Eye", "Skew", "3D").
-Change some parameter and after a short while watch the Preview box to see how it affects the final result.
+Watch the estimated size of the pattern being inserted (2 in Picture No. 8).
+It is possible to apply a Decoration element and Transformation ("Scale", "Fish Eye", "Skew", "3D").
+Change a parameter and after a short while watch the Preview box to see how it affects the final result.

 8. Insert Celtic Knots Text dialog